 But the resurrection came, and all that turned around.
 The world was changed, and His labor was not in vain.

 That is Jesus—now, what about Paul?

-But yet his work has remained some 2000 years.
+But just like Jesus, his work has remained for some 2000 years.
 We know him as the greatest missionary in Christian history, and our lives are impacted daily by his writings.
 What was the secret to his resilience?”

 May the Blessings of the LORD be with you today and always.
 Stay tuned for the conclusion next week.
 Thank you for your continued readership and support.….Blessings and Peace!

 © Rhema International.
 2022.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.